 Prof. Dirk Schoenmaker

 Dirk Schoenmaker is a professor of banking and finance at RSM, and a fellow at the Brussels-based think-tank Bruegel.
 He promotes new, integrated thinking of all players in the financial system, including central banks, supervisors, asset managers, analysts, lenders and auditors.
-He is the author of the second book in RSM’s Series on Positive Change, A Framework for Positive Finance, and co-author of the first textbook on sustainable finance Principles of Sustainable Finance (Oxford University Press).
+He wrote A framework for positive finance, and co-wrote the first textbook on sustainable finance Principles of sustainable finance.
 His research and teaching aim to incorporate sustainability into mainstream finance.
-Dirk obtained his PhD from London School of Economics.
+His research topics include sustainable finance, central banking, financial supervision and stability, and European banking.
+Dirk obtained his PhD in economics from London School of Economics.

-Karen Maas is the director of Impact Centre Erasmus, a research institute that focuses on impact management and measurement.
-Her focus areas are sustainability, performance measurement and impact investing.
-Karen is also responsible for the executive CSR programme at the Erasmus School of Accounting & Assurance.
-She is a member of the Sustainable Finance Lab and the Pension Investment Lab.
+Karen Maas is professor of accounting and sustainability in the department of finance and accounting at the Open University, which is based in the UK.
+Karen is also academic director of Impact Centre Erasmus, a research institute in Rotterdam that focuses on impact strategy and management.
+Her focuses are sustainability, measuring performance and impact investing.
+Karen is also responsible for the executive Corporate Social Responsibility programme at the Erasmus School of Accounting and Assurance.
+She is a member of the Sustainable Finance Lab and the Sustainable Pension Investment Lab.
 Her work has been published in academic journals and books, on radio and in newspapers.

 "The investment decisions of today shape our future.
 We have a choice.
 Do we maximise short-term returns, or create long-term sustainable value?
 It is becoming increasingly clear that society is reaching ecological and social boundaries, and that we can only prosper if we respect these boundaries.
 Erasmus University’s Sustainable Finance programme provides investors and financiers with the tools to make the right decisions, now and in the future.”